Cold Wax Painting

 How much Cold Wax Medium can be safely added to oil colors?

 We recommend adding up to 1/3 Cold Wax Medium to 2/3 oil colors.
-Beyond this amount, approximately 25% Solvent-Free Gel or Galkyd Gel should be added to 75% Cold Wax Medium.
-The addition of these mediums will increase both the flexibility and durability of the resulting paint layer, making it less prone to cracking.
+Beyond this amount, approximately 25% Solvent-Free Gel, Galkyd Gel or Galkyd Lite Gel could be added to 75% Cold Wax Medium.
+The addition of these mediums will maintain the body of your wax while also increasing both the flexibility and durability of the resulting paint layer, making it less prone to cracking.
+For more fluid results, you could alternatively add 25% Galkyd, Galkyd Lite or Solvent-Free Fluid.

 What is the best support to paint on for Cold Wax Painting?